 A: This indicates that you are powering LinnStrument from an inadequate power source, perhaps an iPad with a non-Apple Lightning adapter or a USB hub that doesn't supply LinnStrument's required 300 mA minimum current.
 See the Hooking It Up page for more information.

-Second, verify that LinnStrument's USB jack hasn't been damaged by an accidentally sideways hard cable pull.
+Second, verify that LinnStrument's USB jack hasn't been damaged by an accidental sideways hard cable pull.
 Look inside LinnStrument's USB jack.
 You should see a black plastic rectangular block in the center.
 If you instead see 4 (or less) gold pins, the USB jack was damaged by a hard cable pull and isn't delivering power.
 If so, contact me (Roger) to discuss your repair options.

 The solution is simple: connect LinnStrument directly to your computer's USB port and update it to the current OS version, using the "Updating Software" link at left/above.
-It will still accept an OS update in this state and will return the LinnStrument to full function.
+It will still accept an OS update in this state and should return the LinnStrument to full function.
 Once you have completed the OS update, you'll also need to Calibrate your LinnStrument.
 To learn how to do this, open the Panel Settings page, Global Settings tab, then scroll down near the bottom of the page to the "Actions" section.

 To avoid this problem in future, it is important to provide LinnStrument with adequate power.
 Click the "Hooking It Up" link at left/above to learn how to insure you are providing adequate power.